v-iashin/CS231n/README.md

 My solutions to the assignments to the state-of-the-art course CS231n "Convolutional Neural Networks for Visual Recognition".
 It was hard, but it is cool.

 ## Framework
-During the course, there was a choice between two frameworks: **TensorFlow** and **PyTorch**.
-I decided to follow the **TensorFlow** track.
+During the course, there was a choice between two frameworks: **TensorFlow** and **PyTorch**. ~~I decided to follow the **TensorFlow** track.
 Therefore no solution is provided for PyTorch.
-However, it might occur someday in the future.
+However, it might occur someday in the future.~~ The solutions are provided for both.

 ## Content of the Assignments (Spring 2017)
 There were three assignments during the Spring 2017 version of the course.
 They all are completed.